Coronavirus: how the outbreak is affecting our roadworks and maintenance

-What improvements are proposed at the Crooked Billet roundabout and how do these link with the A308 London Road scheme?
+What improvements are taking place at the Crooked Billet roundabout and how do these link with the A308 London Road scheme?

 Improvements to the Crooked Billet roundabout will be carried out separately to London Road, however these are expected to be complimentary and make it easier for people to make end-to-end journeys along the route via sustainable modes.

 Surrey County Council are liaising with HE to ensure the coordination of the two schemes and to minimise any traffic disruption during the works.

 - A308 London Road - information leaflet (516.1 KB)

 Information for residents, businesses and road users about the road works on A308 London Road, Staines upon Thames

 - Park Road - information leaflet (478.7 KB)